Nurul Amin

 Starting his political career in 1948 as Chief Minister of East Bengal, he headed the Ministry of Supply.
-Still being a Bengali, Amin was against the Bengali language movement in 1952.
+Despite being a Bengali, Amin was against the Bengali language movement of 1952.
 After participating in the 1970 Pakistani general election, He was appointed as the Prime Minister of Pakistan.
-He was the first and only Vice President of Pakistan from 1970 till 1972, leading Pakistan in the Liberation War of Bangladesh.
+He was the first and only vice president of Pakistan, serving from 1970 to 1972, and also led Pakistan during the Bangladesh War of Independence.

-As an anti-war and principal Pakistan Movement activist, Amin is considered within Pakistan a patriot who worked to keep Pakistan united however, he is considered by many Bangladeshis as a traitor who collaborated with an occupying force accused of genocide and other war crimes.
-He opposed the creation of Bangladesh during the Bangladesh Liberation War – but after the 25 March massacre, he devoted his position to reopening communication channels between the warring sides, curbing wartime crimes and repatriating Bengalis stranded in West Pakistan after the Bangladeshi liberation.

 Early life

-Amin was born on 15 July 1893 to a Bengali Muslim family in Shahbazpur located in the Tippera District (now in Brahmanbaria District) of the Bengal Presidency.
-He then moved with his family back to his ancestral village, Bahadurpur, in Nandail, Mymensingh District.
+Nurul Amin was born on 15 July 1893 in Shahbazpur, Sarail located in Tippera District of the Bengal Presidency (now in Brahmanbaria District, Bangladesh).
+He belonged to a Bengali Muslim family from the village of Bahadurpur in Nandail, Mymensingh District.
+His father was a zamindar, and his grandfather served as the Aʻlā Ṣadr (district judge) under the Nawabs of Bengal.

 In 1915, Amin passed the college entrance examination from Mymensingh Zilla School, joining Ananda Mohan College two years later to obtain his Intermediate in Arts (I.A); he graduated with a bachelor's degree in English literature in 1919.
 After graduating, Amin took a position teaching at the local school Gaffargaon Islamia Government High School and then another local school in Calcutta, but decided to pursue his career in law.
 In 1920, Amin began at the University of Calcutta; he gained an LLB in Law and Justice in 1924, and passed the Bar exam the same year.
 Amin started his career in law after joining the Mymensingh Judge Court Bar.

 Public service

-In 1929, Amin was appointed as a member of Mymensingh Local Board, and later became a member of Mymensingh District Board in 1930.
+In 1929, Amin was appointed as a member of the Mymensingh Local Board, and later became a member of the Mymensingh District Board in 1930.
 In 1932, the British Indian Government appointed him as commissioner of Mymensingh Municipality.
 In 1937, Amin was appointed as the Chairman of Mymensingh District Board, an assignment he continued until 1945.

 During this time, Amin's interest in politics increased.
 He became an early member of the All-India Muslim League led by Mohammad Ali Jinnah.
 During this time, Amin was appointed as President of the Muslim League's Mymensingh district unit.
 In 1944, he was elected vice-president of the Bengal Provincial Muslim League.

 In 1945, Amin participated in the Indian general elections, securing a landslide victory.
 He became a Member, and the following year was elected as the Speaker General of the Bengal Legislative Assembly.